 Moisturizing will help rehydrate your skin and keep it healthy.
 For your best face moisturizer, schedule an appointment with one of our skin care specialists.
 It is important to keep your skin well nourished so that it can be healthy and defend against UV rays.

 Sun damage and anti-aging care are often synonymous.
 If you are concerned because you already have sun damaged skin, don’t worry, we offer many treatments that will reverse damage and boost the health of your skin!
 Some of our popular treatments include:

 Skin peels are a great exfoliating treatment that will reduce wrinkles and sun spots, to help your skin appear smooth and healthy.
-Artisan Cosmetic Surgery offers three types of peels: chemical peels, Jet Peel, and Vi Peel.
+We offer three types of peels: chemical peels, Jet Peel, and Vi Peel.

 Chemical Peels: This anti-wrinkle technique helps to reduce the appearance of deep lines and creases.
 We offer many different types of chemical solutions.
 When applied to your face they will reduce uneven pigmentation, blemishes, and lines.
 Each chemical peel reaches a different level of the skin to help produce the results you want.
 The result will be an increase in collagen that helps your skin appear smooth and bright!

 Jet Peel This revolutionary peel was made specifically to improve sun damage, age spots, fine lines, and clogged pores.
 The Jet Peel is a handheld device that applies liquid microdroplets and gas into the treatment area.
 This treatment will exfoliate the outer layer of your skin and help you appear young and healthy.

 Vi Peel This procedure will gently remove the top layer of dead skin cells, producing significant results!
 This treatment is unique from other chemical peels in that it focuses on repairing the cells of the skin, helping to bring about long-term skin health.
 With no preparation or downtime, this procedure is excellent at repairing most skin shades!